-The first festival took place in April 2013 in the newly built and fully accessible Hebden Bridge Town Hall.
-It was so well received by both audiences and participants that that we immediately set about planning the 2014 event; now we’re about to launch the fifth Festival, which will take place from 21st-23rd April.
+- The first Festival took place in April 2013 in the newly built and fully accessible Hebden Bridge Town Hall.
+It was so well received by both audiences and participants that that we immediately set about planning the 2014 event.

 Each year, over the three days, we present afternoon and evening concerts, plus lunchtime recitals, given by performers of national and international renown.

-It is also important to us to showcase talented local amateur pianists and to put on events aimed at people of all ages, including an annual children’s concert.
+It is also important to us to showcase talented local amateur pianists, both adults and children, and to put on events aimed at people of all ages, including an annual children’s concert.

-The festival also has a firm commitment to promoting new talent whenever possible, and to staging free, accessible events.
-In 2016 20% of our concerts were free.
+The Festival also has a firm commitment to promoting new talent whenever possible, and to staging low-cost and free, accessible events.

 Although our main focus is on Classical music, we will always present other forms too.
 In 2015 the first concert to sell out was the fabulous jazz pianist Zoe Rahman’s and in 2014 we were proud to welcome the extraordinary Gwilym Simcock, who added to the magic of his captivating performance by bringing on two of the BBC Young Jazz Musician finalists to join him for his encore.